 Pro Tip: Always work with local authorities and logistics experts.
 This will ensure smooth customs clearance!

-What Products are Most Commonly Traded?
+What Products Are Most Commonly Traded in Ethiopia?

-Top Exports:
+Top Exports

-Top Imports:
+Top Imports

 How Enquye Navigates the Ethiopian Market